syncfusion-content/maui-docs/MAUI/DataGrid/conditional-styling.md

 ---

 # Conditional Styling in .NET MAUI DataGrid (SfDataGrid)
 The [SfDataGrid] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.html) allows to customize the style of the individual cells and rows based on the requirements.
-It can be customized in the following ways:

-1. Using column CellStyle
-2. Using Converter
-3. Using DataTriggers

-## Conditional Row Style
+## Conditional row style
-The record rows ([DataGridRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridRow.html)) can be customized conditionally by changing its property value based on ‘cell value’ or ‘data object’ by using converter, where converter returns the value based on underlying record.
+The data rows can be customized conditionally by writing the style with converter for [DataGridRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridRow.html) control.
+Its BindingContext is underlying datasource object.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}